whaledr/whalebooks/README.md

   - Metadata: Location, time of year, humpback expected residency patterns (info in the filename for example)
     - Translational element: Rob to talk to RCC
     - Follow up with Shima on Michelle for cartoons
+  - Oh shoot I screwed up and need to go back one button
   - Goal: Promote the awareness and usability of RCO
   - Figures
     - Greyscale as a save format; so how to give color options (or live with a single color scale choice): Zero latency is key